 Jamie’s clients operate in various sectors, including manufacturing, municipal, health care, entertainment, and financial and other services.

 Jamie is a Fellow of the American College of Labor and Employment Lawyers.
-Jamie was named by Best Lawyers as the 2019 Lawyer of the Year for his work in Labour and Employment Law in Hamilton.
-In 2017, he was also named the Canadian HR Reporter 2017 Employment Lawyer of the Year, as selected by Canadian Lawyer Magazine.
+Jamie was named by Best Lawyers as the Lawyer of the Year for his work in Labour and Employment Law in Hamilton for both 2019 and 2021.
+In 2017, he was named the Canadian HR Reporter 2017 Employment Lawyer of the Year, as selected by Canadian Lawyer Magazine.

 Jamie has authored or co-authored some 20 publications for human resources professionals and lawyers, most of them in multiple editions.
 These include the Employment Litigation Manual, Halsbury’s Laws of Canada; Labour, and Accommodation in the Workplace, as well as several Thomson Reuters Quick Reference Guides to key labour and employment legislation.
 Jamie also has authored Guides to Effective Human Resources Management in both Union and Non-Union Workplaces, and co-authored Investigating Harassment in the Workplace.